 Whether you’re having a dinner party, a backyard bbq or just having a few friends over for drinks, you want to make sure you prepare your house for your guests.
-Here are seven quick ways you can prepare your home and get it ready to host!
+Here are seven quick ways you can prepare your home and get it ready to host any type of gathering!

-Your first area to prime is your front entryway, because that’s what people are going to see and remember.
+Your first area to prime is your front entryway because that’s the first thing people are going to see.
 You want to make sure that your front entryway looks clean and welcoming.
-Clean windows if you have them, make sure that there is no grime or dirt on the floor and the vestibule and ensure that there is enough hanging space for coats, whether it’s in the closet or out in the hallway.
-One thing I love to do is have a DPA or a designated purse area.
-That way anyone bringing a purse with them knows exactly where they can put it.
-It’s safe and they’ll know where to find at the end of the night.
+Clean windows in your door if you have them, and make sure that there is no grime or dirt on the floor.
+Make sure there’s enough room for shoes, and appropriate hanging space for coats, whether it’s in the closet or out in the hallway.
+One thing I love to do is have a DPA or a Designated Purse Area, that way anyone bringing a purse with them knows exactly where they can put it, it’s safe and they’ll know where to find at the end of the night.

-I’m not saying you have to do this in every room, but look at the space that your party is going to be in and clean the windows in those room (on the inside and the outside).
-We don’t often think about windows, but when there are fingerprints or splatters it affects how clean and beautiful your space looks, and it’s very easy to fix.
+I’m not saying you have to do this in every room but look at the space that your party is going to be in and clean the windows in those rooms – on the inside and the outside.
+We don’t often think about windows, but when they’re covered in dirt or have a bunch of fingerprints it affects how clean and beautiful your space looks.
+This is really easy to remedy, and it’s a very high impact job.

 Cut the Clutter